-Hendrik G. Milne is a top international advocate with over 35 years of experience in courts and arbitrations around the world.
+Hendrik G. Milne is a top international advocate with over 40 years of experience in courts and arbitrations around the world.
 He is an English barrister and a Florida attorney, admitted to the bar of multiple federal courts across the U.S.A., including the U.S. Supreme Court, and has dozens of reported cases to his credit, many of them creating new law.
-He is peer-reviewed as “AV” by the USA’s premier rating organization, Martindale-Hubbel, denoting the highest possible level of skill and ethics.
+He is Board-Certified by the Florida Bar in International Litigation and Arbitration and peer-reviewed as “AV” by the USA’s premier rating organization, Martindale-Hubbel, denoting the highest possible level of skill and ethics.

 Hendrik (“Henk”) Milne was born in Calcutta, India, in 1953.
 He attended Queen Elizabeth’s School in North London, England through “A” and “S” levels, and gained his first law degree, a Bachelor of Laws, with honors, from the University of Manchester in 1975.
 After further legal studies at The College of Law, London, he was admitted to practice as a Barrister of England and Wales in 1977, completing his pupillage in Lincoln’s Inn (taxation and trusts) and The Middle Temple (torts and crime), of which he is a member.